Good Grief

 * Boredom.
 LOL.
 We live and travel mostly in the Pacific Northwest, it rains ~100 inches in our area of the coast.
 We amuse ourselves in spite of being cooped up nearly 9 months of the year, and the other three in poncho and galoshes ;)

 Anywhoo, we are all different.
-And the happy-hermit lifestyle my wife and i thrive in is not for many out there, but it is for us.
+And the happy-hermit lifestyle my wife and I thrive on is not for many out there, but it is for us.
 We actually would not know what to do with ourselves if we were expected to be at social gatherings on the weekends or week nights.

 Happy Trails